-Tuesday, October 3rd, 2023

-Dockside viewing at the Anchorage Marina.
+Tuesday, October 1st, 2024 Dockside viewing at the Anchorage Marina.
 We encourage all vessels to participate in the dockside viewing periods as this is one of the few opportunities to engage the public about the race and its mission.

-1200-1900 Open Docks - See the vessels dockside at Anchorage Marina.
+- 1000-1400, Open Docks See the vessels dockside at Anchorage Marina. - 1700-1900

-Wednesday, October 4th, 2023

-Dockside viewing at Anchorage Marina, from 1000 to 1400.
+Wednesday, October 2nd, 2024 Dockside viewing at Anchorage Marina.

-0900-1200 Expeditionary Learning Experience aboard selected vessels.
-100 students from neighborhood schools will board a few vessels for a special learning opportunity.
-Students will be able to connect to past and present aboard a working vessel.

-1000-1400 Open Docks - See the vessels dockside at Anchorage Marina.

-Deadline for all schooners to be docked in Baltimore.

-Captains' Meeting and Briefing: in the Boater's Lounge (new time)

-All participating vessels must have formal representation or risk disqualification.
+- 0900-1200 Expeditionary Learning Experience aboard selected vessels.
+100 students from neighborhood schools will board specified vessels for a special learning opportunity.
+Students will be able to connect to past and present aboard a working vessel. - 1000-1400 Open Docks See the vessels dockside at Anchorage Marina. - Deadline for all schooners to be docked in Baltimore.
+Captains' Meeting and Briefing: in the Boater's Lounge All participating vessels must have formal representation or risk disqualification.
 Due to space limitations, please do not bring your whole crew.
 Plans for the Parade of Sail and special contingencies for the race (it is still hurricane season) will be discussed.
 Race shirts, bags and wristbands will be distributed.

-Captains must bring their Safety Statement and Waiver to this meeting.

-1600 Cast off for the Parade of Sail.
-A chance for all of the beautiful schooners in the race to show off from Canton to the Inner Harbor.
-The parade officially starts at 1700.

-All Hands Party (invitation only) for captains, crew, sponsors and volunteers on the dock at Anchorage Marina (rain site under the parking garage).
+Captains must bring their Safety Statement and Waiver to this meeting. - 1600 Cast off for the Parade of Sail.
+A chance for all the beautiful schooners in the race to show off from Canton to the Inner Harbor.
+The parade officially starts at 1700. - 1900-2100 All Hands Party (restricted access) for captains, crew, sponsors and volunteers on the dock at Anchorage Marina (rain site under the parking garage).
 Captains, crew and guests on board the schooners wearing a wristband (captains will receive wristbands for the number of crew and guests indicated on their entry) will be admitted for free.
-Additional guests will be asked to pay \$20.
+Additional guests will be asked to pay \$25.

-Thursday, October 5th, 2023
+Thursday, October 3rd, 2024

-Mandatory Skippers' Meeting: in the Boater's Lounge.
+0630 Mandatory Skippers' Meeting: in the Boater's Lounge.